 Editor’s Note: The need for three different authentications and the threats mitigated by each is FFS

-Editor’s Note: The exact steps and procedures involved for each authentication in this solution is FFS

 Figure 6.14.2-1 UE Onboarding for Remote Provisioning Procedure

 0. UE pre-configuration: The UE is provisioned with default UE credentials that allow for successful UE authentication and a unique UE identifier.
 A configuration may also include information for selecting SNPN needed to access the provisioning server.